CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

   Et0/0       none
 </pre>

-Repeat these step on SWITCH2
+Repeat these step on SWITCH2 to assign CENTRAL_SERVER to VLAN 20.

+## Verify Net Segmentation

 Craft a double-tagged ICMP packet with Scapy